thatcosmonaut/dota_assistant/README.md

 that fit into your current team composition.

+A lower score is better - the higher the score the farther away the hero is from the best fit.

 # Contribution
 If you have a suggestion or you find a bug, file an Issue on Github!
 If you want to contribute some code to the project, file a Pull Request and I'll take a look when I can.